MoreiraLAB/mensadb-open/README.md

     - Y-CA
     - Z-CA

 - **features_pssm.py** extracts the pssm "jsd" features from psi-blast output file.
 To retrieve the pssm files needed you will require the psiblast local installation, the non-redundant (nr) database and your input file, with this, run: `psiblast -query [fasta_file.fasta] -evalue 0.001 -num_iterations 3 -db [nr] -outfmt 5 -out pssm_output_name.txt -out_ascii_pssm [output_name.pssm] -num_threads 6"`.
 Running this step can be very time-consuming, depending on the computer and the protein.

 To attain PSSM "jsd" features output, you can run: `python features_pssm.py`.

-- **process_binana.py** extracts the features from the BINding ANAlyser (BINANA - to download go to http://rocce-vm0.ucsd.edu/data/sw/hosted/binana/#download) output file.
-To attain the BINANA output, you can run: *python binana_1_2_0.py -receptor /path/to/receptor.pdbqt -ligand /path/to/ligand.pdbqt -output_file /path/to/output.pdb*, as stated in the website of this software.
+- **process_binana.py** extracts the features from the BINding ANAlyser output file (BINANA - to download go to http://rocce-vm0.ucsd.edu/data/sw/hosted/binana/#download).
+To attain the BINANA output, you can run: `python binana_1_2_0.py -receptor /path/to/receptor.pdbqt -ligand /path/to/ligand.pdbqt -output_file /path/to/output.pdb`, as stated in the website of this software.
 To use this command, you will need their binana_1_2_0.py script, as well as the ".pdbqt" input files.

-To attain the selected features from the BINANA output, you can run: *python process_binana.py*.
+To attain the selected features from the BINANA output, you can run: `python process_binana.py`.
 A single csv will be written for each of the possible features.
 These features are relate to a dimer, specifically.
 	- Below 2.5 Angstrom residues
 	- Below 4 Angstrom residues
 	- Hydrogen Bonds